How to Break a Weight Loss Plateau

 Before troubleshooting, make sure you're actually stuck.

-A true plateau is when your average weight hasn't changed for 3-4+ weeks—not when today's weight is the same as last week.
+A true plateau is when your average weight hasn't changed for 3-4+ weeks, not when today's number is the same as last week's.

 • Weigh daily at the same time (morning, after bathroom, before eating)